-This is important to know because, if you’ve been bullied at work, you will need to seek advice from two professionals: a personal injuries lawyer and an employment law specialist.
+This is important to know because, if you’ve experienced bullying in the workplace, you will need to seek advice from two professionals: a personal injuries lawyer and an employment law specialist.
 Combined, these lawyers will give you a complete understanding of all your legal rights.

 - humiliating abuse